Services :: Elder Care Law

-Elder Law covers a wide variety of issues that deal with the Elderly.
+Elder Care Law covers a wide variety of issues that deal with the Elderly.
 Whether it’s our parents, a close relative or a family friend, we are all touched by the need to help an elderly person in our lives.
 Seniors often have complicated life issues which family members can help with but may necessitate having certain documents in place first.

 In many cases, the government will only pay nursing home bills if the patient’s assets are below $2000 with a few exceptions such as the homestead and a vehicle.
 Medicare will only cover a patient for a maximum of one hundred (100) days if they even cover the patient at all.
 Proper planning can help elder individuals plan for the time when they will need to qualify for nursing home payments.